 The woman indeed was distant.
 She was thinking about something – but it was one of those somethings that one does not know exactly what that something is.
 Yet oddly, the something began to stir within her, as if some deep, hidden memory was rumbling from beneath the ground, digging desperately from beneath the surface, yearning to break free and breathe the fresh air.

-The woman looked at mirror on the wall to see her familiar face, a face that she had seen for well more than 40 years.
+The woman looked at the mirror on the wall to see her familiar face, a face that she had seen for well more than 40 years.
 However, this time it appeared slightly different.
 Well, not so much different but as though from the corner of the eye she could see a flash of herself as someone else.
 In truth, it was when she looked away from the mirror that she saw a slight blonde girl.
 When she quickly looked back she was gone, only the familiar look of her attractive brown hair and eyes.
 She blinked and in that moment she blinked she saw that other young face.
 The face of… of… The face had something to do with that memory that was yearning to be free.

 For you see this indeed was Alice who had slipped into this dimension a long, long time ago.
-The odd think about the non-Wonderland world is that not only does it make you grow taller, but with each inch that you grow it concocts more and more memories for you.
+The odd thing about the non-Wonderland world is that not only does it make you grow taller, but with each inch that you grow it concocts more and more memories for you.
 So that by the time you are a full-sized being you actually have a memory of an entire life built right into you.
 And even more surprisingly most people come to believe that this memory is actually true.

 Now of course, Sam knew that this was poppycock.
-But Sam could see that this was very true of the women who stood before him.
+But Sam could see that this was very true of the woman who stood before him.
 He could only guess that this indeed was Alice, an Alice that had simply forgotten who she really was and believed the silliness that she had a life in this dimension.
 He didn’t know what else to do, but to yell out her name and see what might happen.
 “Alice!!!
 Alice!!!”
-Sam yelled, but of course the sound he made, even at full lungpower, was not strong enough to be heard by human ears.
-But the sound waves were there just the same, and it penetrated deep within her being and found its way all the way to the memory buried deep within her.
+Sam yelled, but of course, the sound he made, even at full lungpower, was not strong enough to be heard by human ears.
+But the sound waves were there just the same, and they penetrated deep within her being and found their way all the way to the memory buried deep within her.
 For the memory was Alice buried under layers and layers of memories.
 And when the real Alice heard her name being called, she managed to call upon every cell to jump out and to break free.

 “Quick, we better leave before something